Mindful Emailing: A Practical Guide for a Calmer Inbox

 Mindful emailing boundaries are attention management, not avoidance.
 Where your role allows it, check email at set times and close the inbox during deep work blocks.

-High-volume or crisis roles may not allow long pauses.
-In those jobs, a 5-second breath and a tone check may be the realistic version.
-Feet on tile before reopening the inbox can still mark a reset.
+High-volume or crisis-adjacent roles may not allow long pauses.
+In those jobs, one slow breath and a tone check may be the realistic version.
+A quick Chair Check can be adapted without the furniture: feel your weight, notice your hands, soften your face, and return to the inbox with one clear next action.

 For related attention habits, mindfulness practices for focus can support the same boundary-setting skill.